 Each student is required to have completed an Academic Plan prior to first registration.
 The Academic Plan must be approved by the student’s supervisor if assigned or by the Coordinator responsible for the student’s program if a supervisor is not assigned.

 The Academic Plan represents an intent — it is not a binding contract.
 The Academic Plan can be changed at any time, with approval of the supervisor or Program Coordinator if no supervisor is assigned.
 However, students will be permitted to register only in courses listed in the Academic Plan.

 Once a student and a supervisor have agreed to a supervisory relationship, the thesis supervisor required to complete the Assignment of Thesis Supervisor form and submit it to the ECE Graduate Studies Committee (GSC) Chair.

 A student transferring from the MASc to the MEng must complete the Assignment of Project Supervisor form and submit it to the ECE GSC Chair.

 To formalize the expectations of both students and supervisor, the thesis supervisor and the student must complete the Student-Supervisor Relations form and submit it to the ECE Graduate Studies Committee (GSC) Chair.

 The ECE Department allows students to register only for one term at a time.
 Registration must be completed on-line through the RMC student portal.

-The Progress Report lists the objectives and
+The Progress Report lists the objectives and milestones for the

 The Progress Report must be submitted electronically, preferably in PDF format.